-If you have the time, visit Cristo Rei (Monument to Christ), a beautiful place to contemplate Lisbon, Tagus river and 25 April Bridge.
+If you have the time, visit Cristo Rei National Sanctuary, a beautiful place to contemplate Lisbon, Tagus river and 25 April Bridge.

-Come and explore the historic neighbourhood of Alfama – the soul of Lisbon is here.
+Come and explore the historic quarter of Alfama – the soul of Lisbon is here.
 Lose yourself in the steep streets and discover:

 - Miradouro da Graça (Graça Viewpoint)

 - Castelo de São Jorge (Saint George Castle)